-Haneul is a graduate student in the Biochemistry & Molecular Biophysics graduate program at the University of Chicago.
+Haneul received her Ph.D. from the Biochemistry & Molecular Biophysics graduate program at the University of Chicago.
 She joined the Drummond lab in June 2016.

 Haneul received her B.S. in Biochemistry in 2013 from UCLA.
 She studied actin polymerization and cytoplasmic streaming in fruit fly oocytes in the Quinlan lab until she decided to leave sunny California for graduate school.